archilocus-tech/archilocus-tech.github.io/README.markdown

 - Header with icon logo defined, but removed from source code.
 - Website logo in SVG defined, but removed from source code.
 - Display PDF from Google Drive

-## Installation
-1. For first time user, you have to install Ruby and NodeJS.
-You may follow my installation guide in my [Jekyll tutorial](http://melvinchng.github.io/jekyll/installation.html#ruby-and-nodejs-installation) or [Ruby on Rails Tutorial](http://melvinchng.github.io/jekyll/RubyOnRailsInstallation.html) for Windows, Linux, and MacOS (installation videos are included).
-2. Install Jekyll by using the command `gem install jekyll`.
-3. Then, install Jekyll Sitemap and Jekyll SEO gems by using the command `gem install jekyll-sitemap` and `gem install jekyll-seo-tag`.
-4. Start your localhost server by using the command `jekyll serve`.
-Make sure that you are at the root directory of your folder before using this command.
-5. Your site should be accessible at `localhost:4000`.
-6. For additional information about Jekyll, refer to the [official website](http://jekyllrb.com/).

-_Note: If you forked it and edited `_config.yml` via the online editor on Github, the Github pages may not work.
-In that case, you will make any changes (add a new line, etc) and push the changes from your local machine via CLI or GUI git._

 ## Files Structure
 - The main stylesheet is stored `/css/2016_style`.
 Both `2016` and `2017` are sharing the same stylesheet.